We have test results for more than 35 home espresso machines – manual, semi-automatic and capsule – priced from $70 to $2499.

 - are able to maintain consistent coffee temperature over consecutive cups.

 Australians love our coffee – possibly a little too much.
 According to Appliance Retailer magazine, a staggering 36% of us consume five or more cups of coffee a day.
-But whether or not we’re drinking too much, it’s certainly important to us that we drink good coffee, and that’s where these machines come in.
+But regardless of how much coffee we drink, we certainly like to drink good coffee, and that's where these machines come in.

 With so many designs, features and technologies on offer, you need to make time to research before buying an espresso machine.
 Think about what kind of coffee you're after and which model will give you the results you want.

 We cover four types of coffee machine in our testing:

 - Capsule machines are designed to capture and convert the hearts of instant coffee lovers as well as those who value ease of use.
 With a variety of brands available at a range of prices, and the emergence of these machines in supermarkets, this category has gone from strength to strength – in July 2013 it was worth $100 million according to GFK sales data.
 These machines use a coffee capsule filled with enough coffee for a single shot.
 Simply insert the capsule and the machine pierces it to allow hot water to flow through and make the shot.